Arize-ai/phoenix/examples/cron-evals/README.md

-# Running Online Phoenix Evals with Cron
+# Running Evals with Cron

 This example demonstrates how to compute and upload evals on a regular schedule using `cron`.